 Therefore, it is important to take certain precautions to avoid installation of any RAT (or other malware) as described below.

 How did Bozok infiltrate my computer?

-Malicious Bozok's process running in Task Manager as "FastStone Capture" (its name may vary):
+Malicious Bozok process running in Task Manager as "FastStone Capture" (its name might vary):